AND ENGINEERING PROFESSIONAL "DTE"

 To be eligible for consideration, technology and engineering educators must:

 - Have at least 10 years experience as a full time technology/engineering

 educator prior to the date of application and have 10 consecutive

 years of membership in ITEEA and hold a current membership at the

 - Possess acceptable ability, character, and reputation.

-- Pledge in writing to adhere to the ITEEA policy, "This
+- Pledge to adhere to the ITEEA policy, "This

 - Have served actively on at least one ITEEA committee in the